-(Lee Bailey Fresh Water Fishing Hall of Famer is also one of the Nations most recognized pro bass fisherman)
+(Lee Bailey, Fresh Water Fishing Hall of Famer, is also one of the nation’s most recognized pro bass fishermen)

-Lee Bailey, Jr., is a Pro Angler that began his illustrious career in the New England region.
+Lee Bailey, Jr., is a pro angler who began his illustrious career in the New England region.

 Right from the get go.

-Lee Bailey Fresh Water Fishing Hall of Famer was sponsored By Foxwoods Resort & Casino (and many industry sponsors) allowed me to make a big splash my first season as a full time Touring Pro.
-I showed up at my first ever Bassmaster event displaying my complete pro tour rig with a color coordinated van pulling an enclosed trailer.
+Lee Bailey, my first ever Bassmaster event, displaying my complete pro tour rig with a color-coordinated van pulling an enclosed trailer.
 Inside the trailer was my matching tour bass boat.
-The trailer would be opened up with a drop out floor hatch so that my tour boat could be driven in and out of it.
-Let me tell you it was down right amazing.
+The trailer would be equipped with a drop-out floor hatch so that my tour boat could be driven in and out.
+Let me tell you, it was downright amazing.
 My sponsors could never be upset about getting the exposure that I was giving them.
-Right from the get go.
+Right from the get-go.

 Lee Bailey Fresh Water Fishing Hall of Famer makes the Big Show.

-I am a Bassmaster Champion, 3-time Bassmaster Classic Qualifier, 2-time FLW tour Championship qualifier, TV producer and host, tournament organizer, promoter, a website designer for pro anglers and manufactures alike.
-I was the official CT River bass fishing guide for Riverfront Recapture.
-An organization that is revitalizing the CT river with walkways and parks.
+I am a Bassmaster Champion, 3-time Bassmaster Classic Qualifier, 2-time FLW tour Championship qualifier, TV producer and host, tournament organizer, promoter, and a website designer for pro anglers and manufacturers alike.
+Lee was the official CT River bass fishing guide for Riverfront Recapture, an organization revitalizing the CT River with walkways and parks.
 I would do many casting contests for kids and seminars for all Riverfront Recapture venues.

-The beginning or my pro career started in 1996 when I landed Black Velvet Canadian Whisky as my title sponsor.
+My pro career began in 1996, when I secured Black Velvet Canadian Whisky as my title sponsor.
 They helped me develop my first pro tournament.
 This tournament kicked off my organizing and running of big payout bass fishing tournaments in New England.
-It also enabled me to build a 12ft x 50ft casting pond to teach kids casting and run contests for all angling ages.
-With Black Velvet we made a big splash at the sport shows with this for decades.
+It also enabled me to build a 12ft x 50ft casting pond to teach kids casting and to run contests for anglers of all ages.
+With Black Velvet, we made a big splash at the sports shows for decades.

 Lee Bailey became a lure designer early in his career.